wicketbr/BandTogether/README.md

 ### Install - Mac

-The Mac version of the software is distributed as a Disk Image file that contains the application files, which should be placed in a folder name "BandTogether" in the Applications folder.
+The Mac version of the software is distributed as an installer package that is now signed and notarized by Apple and should no longer require any special security prompt handling.

-The Mac version is now a self-contained .NET application and can be launched simply by double-clicking the BandTogether file.
+The application is a self-contained .NET application and can be launched simply by double-clicking the BandTogether file in the Applications folder.

-Mac OS may initially block the application from running due to security settings.
-When this happens you need to open the System Settings, go to Privacy & Security, scroll to the bottom and click Open Anyway.
+By default the Mac application will place the application data in a BandTogether folder in the user's home directory.

 To start the Mac version pointing to a different location for the data folder you can open a terminal window and issue the following command, as an example: